cs334s24/Mirrulations_Search/docs/development.md

 ### Ingesting Data into mongoDB

 ##### Prerequisite:
-  - Have the system running in by following [Deploy the System in Development]
+  - You have followed the: [Deploy the System in Development] setup steps
+    - This assumes that you have completed this step of the setup process, but that your docker system is `NOT` currently running.
   - Make sure you have mongosh installed, but your localhost:27017 Mongo instance is not running
     - To check if you have mongosh run `brew list | grep mongosh`
     - If you do not have mongosh installed run `brew install mongosh`